Organizations & Activities

 For more information on Sigma Theta Tau, please see the organization’s website at http://www.nursingsociety.org/.

 Tri-Gamma was established at the University of San Francisco in the School of Nursing and Health Professions under the banner “Goodness, Graciousness, and Generosity.”
-Since 1948, the women of Tri-Gamma have worked to uphold these values through community service, academic achievement, and a commitment to sisterhood.
+Since 1948, the members of Tri-Gamma have worked to uphold these values through community service, academic achievement, and a commitment to sisterhood.
 Tri-Gamma aims to promote academic excellence, develop strong characters, champion community participation, and establish deep friendships and broaden the moral, intellectual, and spiritual life of its members.

 For more information about joining Tri-Gamma, please contact the School of Nursing & Health Professions at nursing@usfca.edu.